yorickpeterse/oga/doc/css_selectors.md

 ### :nth-last-child(n)

-The `:nth-last-child(n)` selector can be used to select a set of elements based on their position or an interval, skipping elements that occur in a set after the given position or interval.
+The `:nth-last-child(n)` pseudo class can be used to select a set of elements based on their position or an interval, skipping elements that occur in a set after the given position or interval.

 The arguments that can be used by this selector are the same as those mentioned in [:nth-child(n)][nth-childn].